OfficeDev/Microsoft-Teams-Samples/samples/bot-sharepoint-list/csharp/README.md

   # Step 1: Know your Tenant ID and Resource ID

     It is very important to know your tenant ID for triggering any kind of service calls.
-    You can get your the Tenant ID in following ways:
+    You can get your Tenant ID, Resource Id by following below points:
-    1. Using Powershell
+    1. Navigate to `https//{SharePointDomain}/_layouts/15/appprincipals.aspx`
-    2. Making a call to "_vti_bin/client.svc"
+    2. You will see Site Collection App Permissions under site settings.
-    3. This is the most easiest way browse "/_layouts/15/appprincipals.aspx"
+    3. You can check your any App and get the Tenant Id and Resource Id from `App Identifier`.
+The   part after "@" is your `tenant ID` and the part before @ is `Resource ID`.

   # Step 2: Register a new app